16 Tips to Reduce Shopping Cart Abandonment Rate in 2025

 Adding a countdown timer to your popup can also create a sense of urgency.
 This is because shoppers know that they’ll miss out on their discount if they don’t buy now.
 This increases the chances that they will finish their purchase.

-16. Send cart abandonment emails
+16. Send abandoned cart email campaigns

 Your customers may get distracted and may totally forget about their cart.